 Please make sure you include website details of where we can hear your tunes but please don’t send any mp3 files.
 A biography or some background is also helpful.
 We try to listen to all artists and if we think your music is suitable we’ll get back in touch.
 Due to high volumes we cannot respond to everyone who makes a submission…we’re not being rude…we just don’t have enough hours in the day.

 Folk Radio UK publishes a regular newletter.
-If you would like to be added to our mailing list you can do so by subscribing for free by clicking the button below.
+If you would like to be added to our mailing list you can do so by subscribing for free below.

 Our broadcasts are licensed through PPL and PRS via Deezer and Radionomy.

 Our terms and conditions of use can be found here.